FIRST Robotics Competition

 How does it all work?

 Once the team attends their first competition, competition season has begun!
-Teams attend competitions in order to earn points that help them qualify for District Championship, and maybe even to the World Championship in Detroit or Houston.
+Teams attend competitions in order to earn points that help them qualify for the District Championship, and maybe even to the World Championship in Detroit or Houston.
 Teams compete against each other on the field, and even off the field as well.
 While the drive team controls the robot and the pit crew works to make sure it stays in one piece, other members of the team talk to judges and compete for awards.
 Some students give a presentation for the Chairman’s Award which is just one of many awards teams can win at competitions.

 After all this hard work, teams start their post-season.
 This is a time for everyone on the team to celebrate their achievements during the entire year.
 Teams take this time to regroup, debrief, and maybe run even more events!
 In addition, teams prepare for the next season by cleaning out the shop, reviewing the success of previous projects, and creating a plan for the next year.
 Furthermore, some teams will continue to run meetings over the summer, or take a break before the next season.